 The most beautiful day on the bay looking for whales.
 Blue skies.
 Calm seas.
 Heaven.

-We set out very early in the morning on the beautiful super yacht Amelia Rose from Reykjavik Old Harbour, enjoying the truly summery weather that we are experiencing this week.
-The seas were very calm in the inner harbour and when we headed further out and there was a few wind swept waves, Amelia Rose cut straight through them easily.
-We sailed out from Reykjavik old harbour through one of the most beautiful areas of islands in Iceland, past Engey and Akurey, then Lundey, which is named after the large breeding population we have of the North Atlantic Puffins.
+We set out very early in the morning on the beautiful superyacht Amelia Rose from Reykjavik Old Harbour, enjoying the truly summery weather that we are experiencing this week.
+The seas were very calm in the inner harbor and when we headed further out and there were a few wind-swept waves, Amelia Rose cut straight through them easily.
+We sailed out from Reykjavik’s old harbor through one of the most beautiful areas of islands in Iceland, past Engey and Akurey, then Lundey, which is named after the large breeding population we have of the North Atlantic Puffins.

-There was huge quantity of seabirds out today and we taught our customers how to use them to hunt for cetaceans.
-Whilst we adore puffins they aren’t as useful for finding whales; but thankfully there were plenty of fulmars and seagulls as well as a few cormorants and gannets.
+There were huge quantities of seabirds out today and we taught our customers how to use them to hunt for cetaceans.
+Whilst we adore puffins they aren’t as useful for finding whales, but thankfully there were plenty of fulmars and seagulls as well as a few cormorants and gannets.
 The gannets are always a great bird to follow when looking for whales or dolphins as they are really big, with bold markings and dive from about 30metres to fish, so easy to spot and very impressive in their own right.

-We found a lot of birds diving and saw a whale blow relatively close to the harbour but despite waiting we didn’t see it again, the whale had evaded us, so we continued on.
-After that we found a some white beaked dolphins, they were young adults – independent from their mothers but not scarred from life.
+We found a lot of birds diving and saw a whale blow relatively close to the harbor but despite waiting we didn’t see it again, the whale had evaded us, so we continued.
+After that, we found some white-beaked dolphins, they were young adults – independent from their mothers but not scarred from life.
 They swam right up to us and started playing in our bow waves, surfing them to pick up speed.
 It was a beautiful sight to behold, we could see their side markings easily.

 However the seas often change here, and people are affected differently by the movement of the oceans.
 As such we have seasickness tablets available for free at the bar.
 We also have warm blankets and ponchos around the yacht for your comfort, though the inside of the ship is extremely warm and snug.